AssetOrbit

 • Growth potential

-Many large institutional investors favor commercial real estate due to the advantages of long-term leases, fixed escalation clauses, and professional management.
-On the other hand, individual investors may find residential properties more appealing, as they typically allow for quicker exits and have lower tenant expectations.
+Many big institutional investors like commercial real estate because it has long-term leases, fixed escalation clauses, and professional management.
+Individual investors, on the other hand, may prefer residential properties because they usually have lower tenant expectations and make it easier to get out of them quickly.

 Quick Tip for Commercial and Residential Property